SerhiiMart/Navbar-templates-with-CSS-and-HTML/README.md

-## Navbar-templates-with-CSS-and-HTML
 ### Some simple navbar templates made with css and html.
-Some are using JavaScript.
+* Some are using JavaScript.